Chronic Fatigue Syndrome

 Infections generated by bacteria, involving Coxiella Burnetii and Mycoplasma Pneumoniae, have also been learned in relation to CFS.

-The Centers for Disease Control and Prevention (CDC) Trusted Source has recommended that CFS may be the end stage of multiple different conditions, in place of that one particular condition.
+The Centers for Disease Control and Prevention (CDC) Trusted Source has recommended that CFS may be the end stage of multiple different chronic conditions, instead of that one particular condition.

 Ongoing Support and Education